nheidloff/serverless-web-application-ibm-cloud/README.md

 # Serverless Web Applications on the IBM Cloud

-This repo explains how to build serverless web applications in the IBM Cloud.
-Static web resources are stored in IBM Object Storage, business logic is implemented via IBM Cloud Functions, authentication is handled via IBM App ID and data is stored in the managed NoSQL database IBM Cloudant.
+This repo explains how to build and run serverless web applications on the IBM Cloud.
+Business logic is implemented with IBM Cloud Functions, static web resources are stored in IBM Object Storage, authentication is handled via IBM App ID and data is stored in the managed NoSQL database IBM Cloudant.

-The project contains two parts:

-1) Sample web application built with Angular which requires user authentication to access data in Cloudant
+The project contains a sample web application built with Angular which requires user authentication to access data in Cloudant.
+Watch the 10 seconds [video](documentation/serverless-web-app.mp4) for a short demo.

-2) Instructions how to build your own serverless web applications with potentially other JavaScript frameworks and other databases
+While the Angular application and the protected API are samples, the other components in this repo are generic and can be reused for other web applications, for example the login functionality and the setup of App ID, Cloudant and Object Storage.

-This diagram shows the architecture with the main components:
+This diagram describes the architecture with the main components:

 ![alt text](documentation/serverless-web-app.png "architecture diagram")